-Valencia is undoubtedly Spain’s most elegant city.
-And it is has everything.
-A historical old town.
-A beautiful city beach.
-Nightlife in Russafa.
-Paella, tapas, and wine.
+Valencia is undoubtedly Spain’s most elegant city, and it is has everything.
+A historic old town; a beautiful city beach; nightlife in Russafa; paella, tapas, and wine.
 Even a drained riverbed park.
-Happily, you can see the best of the city in just two days.
+Nevertheless, you can easily many of the city’s highlights in just two days.
 Be sure to consult with our guide to the best time to visit Spain and what to expect in each season.
 With our offering of tours of Valencia, getting the most out of your time in the city couldn’t be easier.
 Read on for our ‘2 days in Valencia itinerary’, full of insider tips, ideas on where to stay and what to do.

 Where To Stay

 We have a number of excellent hotels in Valencia to make your stay as comfortable as possible.
 Special mention for the luxurious NH Collection Valencia Colon, with its gorgeous, decadent design.
-And to the trendy You & Co.
+We also love the trendy You & Co.
 Quart Boutique with its great restaurant and exposed brick-walled rooms.
 For more great hotels in Valencia, check out our full guide on where to stay.

 2 Days In Valencia – Day 1